 - Print type

-Before importing E-bike products to the EU, importers shall prepare all required documents under the CE directives.
 In this section, you find an overview of the required CE documentation.

 Declaration of Conformity (DoC)

-- Produce identification
+- Product identification

 - Product features